Http Server ⋅ Running on Production

 - In case you are using a properly configured load-balancer in front of Amp’s HTTP servers, you should set the number of connections near to the maximum the host system can handle.

-- Amp’s HTTP server has a static content server, which isn’t too bad (use libuv if you use it!), but for heavy loads, a CDN is recommended.
+- Amp’s HTTP server has a static content server, which is acceptable for lighter loads (use some extension if you use it!), but for heavy loads, a CDN is recommended.

 - Avoid a low

 memory_limitsetting, it is one of the few things able to kill the server ungracefully.
 If you have a memory leak, fix it, instead of relying on the master process to restart it.

 Defaults are chosen in a moderate way between security and performance on a typical machine.

 - In debug mode HTTP server sends any debugging-related information and to the logger.
 Debug mode is disabled by default.
 To enable it, make sure you run HTTP server with debug mode option and set log level to

 - The connection limit is important to prevent the server from going out of memory in combination with body and header size limit and (for HTTP/2) concurrent stream limit option.

 - The connections per IP limit ratelimits the number of connections from a single IP, to avoid too many connections being dropped off.
 Be aware that websocket and HTTP/2 connections are persistent.
 It’s recommended to carefully balance the maximum connections per IP and the connection limit option.
 It just is a simple layer of security against trivial DoS attacks, but won’t help against DDoS, which will be able to just hold all the connections open.